wagtail/wagtail/docs/images/advanced_topics.rst

 `Wand <https://pypi.python.org/pypi/Wand>`_.

-When Wand is installed, Wagtail will automatically start using it for resizing GIF files, and would continue to resize other images with Pillow.
+When Wand is installed, Wagtail will automatically start using it for resizing GIF files, and will continue to resize other images with Pillow.

 .. _image_feature_detection: